cmdruid/nostr-socket-workshop/README.md

 ### Part 0: The Boilerplate

-In this section, we will cover setting up the project from scratch, plus review the boilerplate code that we are starting with.
-As a bonus, we'll also briefly cover connecting to a nostr relay from a basic `WebSocket` object.
+In this section, we cover setting up the project from scratch, plus review the boilerplate code that we are starting with.

  * Git clone repo.
- * Make sure node is up-to-date.
+ * Make sure node is up-to-date (v19).
  * Install all dependencies.
- * Insert boilerplate configs.
+ * Review boilerplate code.

 ### Part 1: Subscribe to Events

-In this section, we will demonstrate how to connect to a relay and request events using the `nostr-tools` library.
+In this section, we demonstrate how to connect to a relay and request events using the `nostr-tools` library.

  * Connecting to a relay pool.
  * Subscribe and listen to events.
- * Log the responses.
+ * Log the responses to console.

 ### Part 2: Sign and Publish Events

-In this section, we will demonstrate how to publish our own notes to a relay.
-We'll also cover the use of a signing device, and the concept of using public keys as our identity on nostr.
+In this section, we will publish our own notes to a relay.
+We'll also cover the use of hashing, digital signatures, and signing devices.
  * Craft a note for publishing.
  * Sign and publish notes to the pool.
- * Validate and parse the response.
+ * Parse and validate the response.

 ### Part 3: Create an Encrypted Channel